 The insurance policy must be taken from an insurance company which, under the Finnish law, has the right to engage in workers’ compensation insurance business.
 Such insurance companies must be members of TVK.
-There are currently 12 such insurers.
 (TVK's member institutions)

 When an insurance company receives an application for an employee insurance policy, the company cannot reject the application (granting obligation).
 The insurance policy can begin no earlier than on the date the insurance company received the insurance application, but it can begin later if agreed upon by the parties.
 The insurance must be valid when the work begins.
 An insurance policy cannot be taken out retrospectively.

 The insurance covers all work commissioned by the employer and all employees at any one time (open policy).
 If a specific insurance has been taken out for a specific job or site (partial policy), the open policy will cover the activities excluded from the partial policy.

 The insurance company gives the policyholder a confirmation of the validity of the workers’ compensation insurance.

 The employer must display at the workplace the Workers’ Compensation Act and the information on the insurance company underwriting the policy.

 Workers’ compensation insurance is usually made out as a continuous policy.
 In this case, the policy period is a calendar year.
 If the insurance policy enters into force during a calendar year, the first policy period ends at the end of the year following its entry into force.
 For example, if the policy begins on 1 July, the first policy period will end on 31 December of the next year.

 When taking out a policy, the policyholder must provide the insurance company with the information it asks for determining the insurance premium.
 Such information includes the sector, the extent and type of the work, the company’s ownership structure and what effort has been made to improve occupational safety.